unicef/giga-dagster/docs/development.md

 Make sure to fill up `WAREHOUSE_USERNAME` and `LAKEHOUSE_USERNAME` with the same value, preferably your first name.
 This will create a new `warehouse-local-YOUR_NAME` and a `lakehouse-local-YOUR_NAME` respectively in our deployed ADLS dev environment.

 We are doing this to avoid sharing warehouses among developers.
-With this, each developer essentially has two environments to work with, their own, and the shared dev environemt.
+With this, each developer essentially has two environments to work with, their own, and the shared dev environment.

 - `warehouse-local` - This is where the bronze, silver, and gold delta lake tables reside.
 This is also what `trino` will be using to get the needed data for `data-ingestion` to run properly (e.g. it gets the ingested schemas from here).